sijuswamy/KTU-Maths-Updation/GAMAT201.md

 - Diagonal form of a matrix using spectral decomposition.
 >**Note:** For the formative assessment, use problems to find eigen values, eigen vectors, AM & GM and diagonal form of simple real matrices of order upto 3.
 ----
-# Module- 3: Inner product space and its derivable-Introducing the concept of distance into vector space
+# Module- 3: Inner Product Space and its derivable-Introducing the concept of distance into vector space

 >Length and dot product in $R^n $– Norm, Length, distance, dot product, Angle, Inner product space, Orthogonal projection, Orthogonal and orthonormal sets, The least squares problem, Orthogonal Subspaces.